DawidMa/sheeshApp/documentation/srs.md

 We will use the following languages, which will also be well supported in the future:

-- Java 7/8 for Android
+- Java 7/8 for Android
-- Android 5.0 (Lollipop) until 7.1 (Nougat) (API-Level 21-25) and future release versions
+- Android 5.0 (Lollipop) until 7.1 (Nougat) (API-Level 21-25) and future release versions

 ### **3.7 Design Constraints**